elastic/ansible-elasticsearch/README.md

 [![Build Status](https://img.shields.io/jenkins/s/https/devops-ci.elastic.co/job/elastic+ansible-elasticsearch+main.svg)](https://devops-ci.elastic.co/job/elastic+ansible-elasticsearch+main/)
 [![Ansible Galaxy](https://img.shields.io/badge/ansible--galaxy-elastic.elasticsearch-blue.svg)](https://galaxy.ansible.com/elastic/elasticsearch/)

+⚠️ **This Ansible role is being deprecated and will not be updated to support Elasticsearch 8.0.0 and the following versions.**

 **THIS ROLE IS FOR 7.x & 6.x**

 Ansible role for 7.x/6.x Elasticsearch.
 Currently this works on Debian and RedHat based linux systems.
 Tested platforms are: